Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Ho Chi Minh City To Phnom Penh Travel Time

-Bus: The bus journey from Ho Chi Minh City to Phnom Penh takes approximately 7 and a half hours.
-Though there could easily be delays at the border meaning this transport method could take longer than planned.
+Bus: The bus takes around 7 and a half hours, though there could easily be delays at the border.

 exploring around the city center in phnom penh